3ware/gitops-2024/.github/README.md

 > The strategy has a max-parallel value of 1, which means the jobs are run sequentially

 - Setup AWS credentials using [config-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) using OIDC to assume a role and set the authentication parameters as environment variables on the runner.
 This step is required when TFLint [deep checking](https://github.com/terraform-linters/tflint-ruleset-aws/blob/master/docs/deep_checking.md) for the AWS rule plugin is enabled.
-- ~~Setup terraform using [setup-terraform](https://github.com/hashicorp/setup-terraform)~~ Not required. terraform v1.9.7 already installed on runner image.
+- Install terraform using [setup-terraform](https://github.com/hashicorp/setup-terraform). _Despite being installed on the runners, `apply` jobs were failing due to version differences between the apply runner and the plan runner_
 - Run `terraform fmt`
 - Run `terraform init`
 - Run `terraform validate`